mpaulweeks/CodingForCreatives-2017-July/students/marina/final/README.md

 [Assignment details](/homework/final)

-Edit this file via GitHub to describe your plans.

 For my final project, I want to create a page that contains all the references and inspirations that I use for my work: website, posters, design templates, photographies, typographies and music.
 Visitors will be able to interact with the content: zoom in on images, expand them and be able to comment and like the parts that enjoyed the most.